 This is notably different from ‘encryption in transit’, another technique that only encrypts data as it travels between one device and a target server, and then from the server to a recipient device, with the data being decrypted and re-encrypted at each stage.
 This allows for a legitimate third party, such as a service provider, to access the contents of a message, but prevents unauthorised individuals from intercepting the messages as they travel.

 Encryption in transit is by far the most common form of data encryption used by companies today.
 Only a handful of companies have adopted the more secure E2EE method, although many messaging application providers are turning to the technology as a way of differentiating themselves from their competition.

 Although E2EE is considered to be the most secure method of encryption, it’s also by far the most contentious – many believe E2EE is essential for maintaining a user’s privacy and security online, while others believe it simply serves to hide online criminality and makes it more difficult for law enforcement agencies to tackle harmful or illegal content.

 Who wants to ban end-to-end encryption?

-Although the UK government ostensibly supports the use of encryption, it has for many years sought to implement mechanisms that could bypass a service’s safeguards if needed.
-This includes the implementation of the Investigatory Powers Act, and its previous iterations, which requires service providers to be active participants in the interception and acquisition of user data as part of investigations.
+Broadly speaking, the UK government publicly supports the use of encryption but for years it has attempted to implement measures that would allow it to bypass barriers to accessing secured data if it needed to, often arguing the case on national security grounds.
+Such attempts include the enactment of the Investigatory Powers Act, and its previous iterations, which require communication service providers to be active participants in the interception and acquisition of user data as part of investigations.

-The government’s most recent approach is to demand that services maintain a backdoor to their encryption, in the event that authorities require access to messages to monitor for illegal or harmful content.
+Recently, the UK government maintains that communication services should implant a backdoor to its encryption protocols, allowing it to access messages it believes may be illegal or harmful.
 This has been set out in the Online Safety Bill, a draft for which was published in May 2021.